What is QISAP?

 Become part of QISAP in 2019

-QISAP consists of 10 international students selected based on their commitment and ability to represent international students in their region and sector.
+QISAP consists of 12 students selected based on their commitment and ability to represent international students in their region and sector.
+This year the QISAP program will include two domestic students.
 Membership is refreshed every year and Study Queensland is looking for engaged international students to nominate for the 2019 program!

 To be eligible to be part of the QISAP, a student must:

 - Be 18 years old or over *

 - Be an international or domestic student studying in a CRICOS registered course in Queensland or be an international student who recently graduated from a CRICOS registered course in 2018

 - Have studied at least a term or a semester in Queensland prior to nominating